-- Community testing phase 2a (from 29 May 2023 to 20 September 2023) during this period NCBs and their counterparties will participate in testing, with full interconnection with CLM and T2S.
-The CSDs/TPAs will provide support and participate in testing upon bi-lateral agreement with their NCB. - ✓ Community testing phase 2b (from 21 September 2023 to 17 November 2023) during this period NCBs and their counterparties will participate in testing, without interconnection with CLM and T2S.
-The CSDs/TPAs may also participate upon bi-lateral agreement with their NCB. - ✓ Community testing phase 2c (from 20 November 2023 to 10 April 2024) during this period all ECMS actors will participate in testing, with full interconnection with CLM and T2S.
-The Community testing phase 2c for TPAs will start from 29 January 2024.3 - ✓ Community testing phase 2d (from 11 April 2024 to 23 June 2024)4 during this period all ECMS actors will participate in testing, without interconnection with CLM and T2S. - ✓ Community testing phase 2e (from 24 June 2024 to 22 September 2024) during this period all ECMS actors will participate in testing, with full interconnection with CLM and T2S.
-Due to the migration weekend dress rehearsal (MWDR) of Test 9, functional testing in CTP2e will restart on 1 July 2024.
+- ✓ Community testing phase 2a (from 29 May 2023 to 20 September 2023) during this period NCBs and their counterparties participated in testing, with full interconnection with CLM and T2S.
+The CSDs/TPAs provided support and participated in testing upon bi-lateral agreement with their NCB. - ✓ Community testing phase 2b (from 21 September 2023 to 17 November 2023) during this period NCBs and their counterparties participated in testing, without interconnection with CLM and T2S.
+The CSDs/TPAs may also participate upon bi-lateral agreement with their NCB. - ✓ Community testing phase 2c (from 20 November 2023 to 10 April 2024) during this period all ECMS actors participated in testing, with full interconnection with CLM and T2S.
+The Community testing phase 2c for TPAs started on 29 January 2024.3 - ✓ Community testing phase 2d (from 11 April 2024 to 23 June 2024)4 during this period all ECMS actors participated in testing, without interconnection with CLM and T2S. - ✓ Community testing phase 2e (from 24 June 2024 to 22 April 2025) during this period all ECMS actors will participate in testing, with full interconnection with CLM and T2S.
+Due to the migration weekend dress rehearsal (MWDR) of Test 9, functional testing in CTP2e re-started on 1 July 2024.

-3 Following the staggered testing approach in Community testing phase 2, TPAs will start testing upon opening of the TPA functionality.
+3 Following the staggered testing approach in Community testing phase 2, TPAs started testing upon opening of the TPA functionality.

-4 A big part of CTP2d will be devoted to migration testing.
-For the details, please refer to the ECMS User Testing Terms of reference for Pre-Production environment.
+A big part of CTP2d was devoted to migration testing.
+For the details, please refer to the ECMS User Testing Terms of reference for UTEST environment.